LeKarimDerradji/LeKarimDerradji/README.md

 -  :computer: I’m looking to collaborate on projects that necessitate creative and lateral thinkings.

-- 💬 Excited about ioT's, Gaming, Gamification, NFTs, Metaverse.
+- 💬 Excited about blockchain technology, blockchain security, ethereum and layer 2s.

 - ⚡Open to work.